Skip to content

 TotalAll controls available in this theme (scoped and out-of-scope)

 Below the stats panel, a breakdown shows how your controls are distributed across the 8 implementation statuses.
-This helps you understand the composition of your current posture — for example, whether amber is driven by many “In Progress” controls (nearing completion) or many “Not Started” controls (work yet to begin).
+This helps you understand the composition of your current posture — for example, whether a Moderate IC is driven by many “In Progress” controls (nearing completion) or many “Not Started” controls (work yet to begin).

 The detail view includes a paginated table of every scoped control in the theme: